-Duke’s season likely over after positive coronavirus test ends its ACC tournament
+Duke’s season over after positive coronavirus test ends its ACC tournament

 Between Friday and Monday, 102 Duke students tested positive for coronavirus amid the school’s fraternity rush process, according to the Chronicle.
 Most of them “either have a known Greek affiliation and/or are first-year male students in the Class of 2024,” Duke officials wrote in an email to undergraduates.

 College basketball has had a rocky season amid the coronavirus pandemic, with numerous teams halting play because of positive tests and others ending their seasons entirely.
-In early December, Duke Coach Mike Krzyzewski expressed his unease about continuing the season, saying “I don’t think it feels right to anybody.”
+In early December, Krzyzewski expressed his unease about continuing the season, saying “I don’t think it feels right to anybody.”
 Nevertheless, the positive test this week was Duke’s first of the season, as the Blue Devils’ players have been in a bubblelike environment since they returned to campus in early August.
 They have been kept separate from their classmates at either a hotel or the team’s basketball facility, where they take all their classes remotely in a classroom that has been set up.

+“I am extremely proud of [my players’] collective attitudes and effort, which could not have been stronger,” Krzyzewski said in the statement Thursday.
+“We are disappointed we cannot keep fighting together as a group after two outstanding days in Greensboro.
+This season was a challenge for every team across the country and as we have seen over and over, this global pandemic is very cruel and is not yet over.
+As many safeguards as we implemented, no one is immune to this.”

 The ACC had instituted stringent protocols for its tournament in Greensboro, with each team occupying one floor in one of two hotels and having almost no contact with anyone outside the program except when playing games.
 Program members were tested daily, with results returned within an hour.